elechouse/VoiceRecognitionV3/README.md

 | AA| 03 | 32 | 00 | 0A |  (Success return)

 ##### Load system group
+Load system group to recognizer, this command would clear recognizer.
 **Format:**
 | AA| 04 | 32 | 02 | SGRP | 0A |
 **Return:**